-Schefter's NFL Insider reports on ESPN can seem more like gossip than actual sporting news. |
+Schefter's NFL Insider reports on ESPN can seem

 Take, for example, ESPN’s hiring of former Denver Post sportswriter Adam Schefter in 2009.
 His title: NFL Insider.
 What does that really mean?
 In short, it means that Schefter’s job is to dig up dirt on athletes, teams and other sports figures and make speculations about developing stories.
 To put it another way, he sensationalizes things.